rebotics/selenium/BUILD_README.md

 Selenium 3 is incompatible with Python 3.9:\
 https://github.com/SeleniumHQ/selenium/issues/8762

-Author recommend Selenium 4.0.0a5 as a "drop in" replacement, But it has missing config files, so gives the error:\
+Author recommends Selenium 4.0.0a5 as a "drop in" replacement, But it has missing config files, so gives the error:\
 `FileNotFoundError: [Errno 2] No such file or directory: '/usr/local/lib/python3.9/dist-packages/selenium/webdriver/firefox/webdriver_prefs.json'`